core-wg/oscore/draft-ietf-core-object-security.md

 #### Uri-Host and Uri-Port {#uri-host}

-It is expected that Uri-Host and Uri-Port typically are set by the client to its default values; destination IP literal and port number 5683, respectively (see Section 5.10.1 {{RFC7252}}), and that the options are elided from the message (Section 5.4.4 of {{RFC7252}}).
+It is expected that Uri-Host and Uri-Port typically are set by the client to its default values  (see Section 5.10.1 {{RFC7252}}), and that these options are omitted from the message (Section 5.4.4 of {{RFC7252}}).
+The correct server and Recipient Context thus needs to be retrieved based on IP address or key identifier in the absence of Uri-Host and Uri-Port.
+With the same mechanism, the Uri-Host and Uri-Port MAY be omitted from OSCORE messages.

+In order to support forward proxy operations using the Proxy-Scheme option, Uri-Host and Uri-Port need to be Class U. For the use of Proxy-Uri, see {{proxy-uri}}.
+The Outer Uri-Host may reveal privacy sensitive information.
+If the client looks up the IP address of the server and use the IP literal as Outer Uri-Host value, then the Uri-Host is omitted from the message which is favorable both for overhead and privacy.

-The server MUST be able to retrieve the relevant Recipient Context in the absence of Uri-Host and Uri-Port.
-Manipulation of destination IP/port or request scheme MUST NOT lead to an OSCORE message becoming verified by an unintended server or service.
+Manipulation of unprotected message fields (including Uri-Host, Uri-Port, destination IP/port or request scheme) MUST NOT lead to an OSCORE message becoming verified by an unintended server or service.
 Different servers and services SHOULD have different security contexts.

-In order to support forward proxy operations using the Proxy-Scheme option, Uri-Host and Uri-Port need to be Class U. For the use of Proxy-Uri, see {{proxy-uri}}.
-The Outer Uri-Host SHOULD be an IP literal and SHOULD coincide with the default value in the message sent from the proxy to the server so it is elided from that message.
-If the Outer Uri-Host is not an IP literal then the Outer Uri-Host SHOULD NOT contain privacy sensitive information.
-Except in the forward proxy case, if not elided due to being the default value, Uri-Host and Uri-Port SHALL be Inner.
-In the forward proxy case Uri-Host and Uri-Port MAY be Inner, if the additional message overhead is acceptable.
-The server SHALL discard Outer Uri-Host / Uri-Port, if present, when verifying the request.

-The Outer Uri-Host / Uri-Port value may be different than Inner Uri-Host / Uri-Port value.
-The purpose of the Outer is to route the message right while revealing as little as possible about the message, whereas the purpose of the Inner is to identify the right server and/or service.
-Manipulation of Outer Uri-Host or Outer Uri-Port MUST NOT lead to an OSCORE message becoming verified by an unintended server or service

 #### Proxy-Uri {#proxy-uri}